yumh1/AgentNetworkProtocol/README.md

   <img src="/images/anp-architecture.png" width="50%" alt="Protocol Layer Diagram"/>
 </p>

-- 🔒 **Identity and Secure Communication Layer**: Based on the W3C DID (Decentralized Identifiers) specification, built on existing mature web infrastructure to create a decentralized identity authentication scheme and end-to-end encrypted communication solution.
+- 🔒 **Identity and Secure Communication Layer**: Based on the W3C DID (Decentralized Identifiers) specification, this layer leverages existing mature web infrastructure to create a decentralized identity authentication scheme and an end-to-end encrypted communication solution.
 It allows agents from any platform to authenticate each other without relying on any centralized system.
 - 🌍 **Meta-Protocol Layer**: A protocol for negotiating communication protocols between agents.
 It is key to evolving the agent network into a self-organizing, self-negotiating, efficient collaboration network.
 - 📡 **Application Protocol Layer**: Based on semantic web specifications, enabling agents to describe their capabilities and supported application protocols, and efficiently manage these protocols.